 $1.8 trillion in imports – $1.2 trillion in exports = $600 billion trade deficit

-US had a trade deficit since 1976, whereas, China has a trade surplus since 1995.
+The US has had a trade deficit since 1976, whereas China has had a trade surplus since 1995.

-A trade surplus or deficit is not always a final indicator of an economy’s health and must be considered along with the business cycle and other economic indicators.
-For the balance of trade examples in times of economic growth, countries prefer to import more to promote price competition, which limits inflation whereas, in a recession, countries prefer to export more to create jobs and demand in the economy.
+A trade surplus or deficit is not always a final indicator of an economy’s health.
+It must be considered along with the business cycle and other economic indicators Economic IndicatorsSome economic indicators are GDP, Exchange Rate Stability, Risk Premiums, Crude Oil Prices etc. .
+For example, for the balance of trade examples in economic growthEconomic GrowthEconomic growth refers to an increase in the aggregated production and market value of economic commodities and services in an economy over a specific period., countries prefer to import more to promote price competition, limiting inflation.
+Conversely, in a recession, governments export more to create economic jobs and demand.

-This has been a guide to what is Balance of Trade and its definition.
-Here we explain the formula of Balance of Trade along with practical examples.
-In addition, we discuss trade surplus and trade deficit.
-You may learn more about macroeconomics from the following articles –
+This article is a Guide to what is Balance of Trade.
+Here we explain the concept with a formula with examples, types, and importance.
+You may learn more about macroeconomics from the following articles: –